-- If you federate GCP with Azure AD, you can enable Azure AD Seamless SSO to the same effect.
+- If you federate Google Cloud with Azure AD, you can enable Azure AD Seamless SSO to the same effect.

 The following diagram shows a simplified example of how you can use Cloud Identity, AD FS, and IWA to implement seamless single-sign on for a web application:

 - The browser requests a protected page using a web browser.

 - The web application initiates a login using OIDC (OIDC authentication flow).
 This flow redirects the browser to the Google sign-in endpoint.

 - The Google sign-in endpoint returns the Google sign-in page to the user, prompting for the email address.

 - The user enters their corporate email address.

 - Based on the email address, the Google sign-in endpoint identifies the Cloud Identity account and recognizes that it is configured to use SSO.
 The sign-in endpoint then initiates a SAML login with AD FS.

 - AD FS, configured to use IWA, requests the browser to present a Kerberos ticket, which triggers the browser to request the underlying Windows operating system to obtain a suitable ticket.

 - Unless a suitable ticket has been cached, Windows contacts the Active Directory key distribution center (KDC) and requests a suitable service ticket to be issued based on the ticket granting ticket (TGT) that was obtained when the user signed in to Windows.